Futebol

 at 3-0 before the visiting side were given a lifeline on the hour mark.
 Referee

-Eriksson decided that Iván Marcano handled the ball with Kamil Glik converting
+Eriksson decided that Iván Marcano handled the ball, with Kamil Glik converting

 the spot kick.
+Meité went very

 close to further narrowing the arrears before Alex Telles scored with a

-wonderful low left footed shot from the outside of the area to make it 4-1.
+wonderful low left-footed shot from the outside of the area to make it 4-1.

-Shortly afterwards Monaco brought on former Porto players João Moutinho and Radamel
+Shortly afterwards, Monaco brought on former Porto players João Moutinho and Radamel

-Falcao who both received impressive ovations.
+Falcao, who both received impressive ovations.
+Both sides

 continued to play attacking football, which made it a very decent viewing